justin-marian/switch/README.md

 ## Frame Forwarding Process

 - **Frame Arrival:** An Ethernet frame arrives at a switch through one of its ports.
-- **Destination MAC Address Lookup:** The switch examines the destination MAC address (dst) in the Ethernet header.
+- **Destination MAC Address Lookup:** The switch examines the destination MAC address (dst) in the header.
 - **MAC Address Table Lookup:** The switch checks its MAC address table to find the port associated with the destination MAC address.
 If found, the frame is forwarded out of the corresponding port.
 - **Unknown Destination MAC Address Handling:** If the MAC address is unknown, the switch floods the frame to all ports except the incoming one to ensure connectivity.
 - **Broadcast and Multicast Forwarding:**